slyedoc/bevy_slyedoc_bvh/readme.md

 Test if I can build a performant bounding volume hierarchy directly in bevy.

-And to test it out, use it for CPU raycast renderer.
+And to test it out, use it for a renderer.

 ## Notes